COURSE REGISTRATION INFORMATION

 HOW TO ADD A COURSE

 Students may add a course to their schedule by using the Webreg system http://webreg.rutgers.edu.
 Instructions for the Webreg system may be found on that site.
-Please note that students are normally only permitted to take a single course (and its associated lab if it has one) in each one of the three summer session terms.
-Taking more than one course each session is considered an overload, and requires special permission.
+Please note that students are normally only permitted to take a single course (and its associated lab if it has one) in each one of the three four-week summer session terms.
+Taking more than one course each session is considered an academic overload, and requires special permission from the Dean's Office of the College offering the course.
 See Course Load below for more information, or contact the Summer Session Office.

 Students may add a course to their schedule from the start of registration until the last day of regular registration for the term of that particular course.
-Courses added during the Late Add period are assessed a $125 late fee and must be registered for in person at the Registrar's Office using a "Change of Course" Form.
+Courses added during the Late Add period are assessed a $125 late fee and must be registered for in person at the One Stop Center.
 Webreg will not accept late regsitration course additions.
 Courses added after the start of the course will require the instructor's signature on a "Change of Course" form before the registration will be processed.

 Some courses are listed as "by permission of instructor" and will require a special permission number to process the registration.
 Special permission numbers for a course are available either from the instructor or from the academic department of the course, and must be entered into Webreg at the time of registration.

-If the student does not have the appropriate academic background on their transcript to meet the pre-requisite requirements of a course, the student will need to complete a Pre-requisite Override Form and submit it to the Camden Registrar's Office in order to register for the course.
+If the student does not have the appropriate academic background on their transcript to meet the pre-requisite requirements of a course, the student will need to complete a Pre-requisite Override Form and submit it to the Camden One Stop Center in order to register for the course.

 If a course is closed due to maximum enrollment, students may contact the instructor for permission to add beyond the stop point.
 Instructors may accept or refuse students at their discretion and depending on limitations of space, equipment or safety rules.
 Permission is granted to students in the form of a special permission number that the student may then use to register for the course using Webreg.
 Verbal or email permission, or signed forms will not be accepted to register beyond the stop point of a course.
 Rutgers at this time does not maintain any waiting lists for courses or labs.